lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-ladder-challenge.md

     answer: 'You will not lose your bonus.
 Wealthsimple calculates your tier based on Net Funding (deposits minus withdrawals), not market value.'
 ---

-Most people know about Wealthsimple's standard $25 referral bonus, but did you know you can earn up to **$5,000** for a single referral?
-The **Referral Ladder Challenge** offers tiered Wealthsimple sign up bonuses based on how much you deposit—making it one of the most lucrative fintech referral programs in Canada.
+Most people know about the standard sign-up bonus—which is usually $25 but can hit **$75** during special promotions—but the **Referral Ladder Challenge** is where things get serious for referrers.
+While the new client gets their flat bonus, the person who referred them can earn up to **$5,000** for a single transfer.
+I’ve seen this challenge evolve over the last two years, and it's completely changed how I think about sharing Wealthsimple with friends who have larger portfolios.

 ## What Is the Referral Ladder Challenge?